 The data received from this survey, along with traffic counts from Mercer Island ramps, will help identify potential effects that different proposed I-90 tolling options would have on those that live and work on Mercer Island.

-The Cross Lake Washington Corridor relies on the I-90 and SR 520 bridges, two parallel highways that operate as one system to connect the region’s major employment and population centers over a 22 mile long body of water.
+The Cross Lake Washington Corridor is made up of the I-90 and SR 520 bridges, two parallel highways that operate as one system to connect the region’s major employment and population centers over a 22-mile long body of water.

 Why is WSDOT